mycelium-ethereum/perpetual-pools-contracts/test/README.md

 All tests -- regardless of their type (e.g., unit, integration, etc.) -- must reside under the `test` directory.

-### One-File-One-Contract ###
+### One-Directory-One-Contract ###

-All unit tests should be arranged such that all tests for a given module are in the same file.
+All unit tests should be arranged such that all tests for a given module are in the same directory.
 The most obvious choice for what constitutes a "module" is a smart contract.

-For example, if the (fictional) contract `PermissionedDeployer` is being added to the codebase, its unit tests should reside in a file called `PermissionedDeployer.spec.ts` under the `test` directory.
+For example, if the (fictional) contract `PermissionedDeployer` is being added to the codebase, its unit tests should reside in the `test/PermissionedDeployer` directory.

 ## Test Layout ##